‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

 - Former Jacksonville Jaguars running back Rashad Jennings and pro Emma Slater

-- Actor, comedian, and guitarist Charo and pro Keo Motsepe
+- Actress, comedian, and guitarist Charo and pro Keo Motsepe

 - Olympic skater Nancy Kerrigan and pro Artem Chigvintsev